praetorian-inc/praetorian-cli/README.md

 ## Extending the CLI with script plugins

-The CLI has a plugin system for you to extend the CLI without changing its internals.
+The CLI has a plugin engine for you to extend the CLI without changing its internals.
 Your script is imported to the CLI context so it has full and authenticated access to the SDK.

 To write a script, clone this repoository and install the CLI locally: